 Despite being something we do every day, tasting is more complicated than simply deciding “I like that!”
-Tasting, as both a standard practice in the beverage industry and an art in its own right, involves thoughtful consideration to the full experience of a beverage.
-From the boldness of its color to the intensity of its aftertaste, there are many factors involved in building and describing a beverage’s flavor profile – that’s why we’ve compiled a simple list of do’s and don’ts to get you started on your own tasting adventures.
+As both a standard practice in the beverage industry and an art in its own right, it involves thoughtful consideration to the full experience of a beverage.
+From the boldness of its color to the intensity of its aftertaste, there are many factors involved in building and describing a beverage’s flavor profile – that’s why we’ve compiled a simple list of do’s and don’ts to get you started on your own tasty adventures.

 1.)
 Only taste a few samples at a time, preferably no more than six.
 Tasting multiple samples will only decrease your ability to pick out specific aspects of the flavor.